CodeCatz/codecatz-tutorial/2-new-project/index.md

 You will only have to do start a new project once.
 In the Terminal, move to a folder where you want to save your website.

-For example, you might want to create a new directory called `Websites` in your existing `Documents` directory and move into the new directory.
+For example, you might want to create a new folder called `Websites` in your existing `Documents` folder and move into the new folder.
 These are the commands you'd use:

 	$ cd Documents
 	$ mkdir Websites